Virusmint/multiview-sparse/README.md

 ### TODO

-- [ ] Move all the experiment configuration to a yaml file instead of hardcoding in the code.
+- [ ] Use `argparse` for numerical experiment instead of hardcoding parameters
+- [ ] Add final report to repository
-- [ ] Implement multimodal experiments
+- [ ] Finish writing README